laser-base/laser-generic/CONTRIBUTING.md

    git push origin name-of-your-bugfix-or-feature
    ```

-6. Submit a pull request through the GitHub website.
+7. Submit a pull request through the GitHub website.

-## Pull Request Guidelines
+### Pull Request Guidelines

 If you need some code review or feedback while you're developing the code just make the pull request.

 For merging, you should:

 1. Include passing tests (run `tox`).
-2. Update documentation when there's new API, functionality etc.
+2. Update documentation when there are new APIs, functionality, etc.
-3. Add a note to `CHANGELOG.rst` about the changes.
+3. Add a note to `CHANGELOG.md` about the changes.
-4. Add yourself to `AUTHORS.rst`.
+4. Add yourself to `AUTHORS.md`.

-## Tips
+### Tips

 To run a subset of tests: